willfaught/willfaught.github.io/content/blog/2015-12-15-apples-secret-plan-to-boost-iphone-sales-is-working.md

 >
 >[...]
 >
->For 24 relatively low monthly payments—anywhere from $32.41 to $44.91—customers get AppleCare+ phone support/damage insurance (a $11/month value) and the option to trade up to an iPhone 7 (or whatever it's called) a year from now.
+>For 24 relatively low monthly payments&mdash;anywhere from $32.41 to $44.91&mdash;customers get AppleCare+ phone support/damage insurance (a $11/month value) and the option to trade up to an iPhone 7 (or whatever it's called) a year from now.

 It's not so much a lease as a financed purchase.
 After 24 months, you've fully paid for the iPhone and the AppleCare+ warranty.
 If you choose to upgrade after a year, you've only paid for half of the iPhone, and its value has only dropped by about half, so that's a wash.